yasufum/spp-tmp/docs/guides/commands/experimental.rst

       imagemagick \
       libsixel-bin

-MacOS is also supported optionally for using SPP CLI runs on a remote host.
+MacOS is also supported optionally for using topo runs on a remote host.
-In this case, iTerm2 and imgcat are required.
+In this case, iTerm2 and imgcat are required as described in the next section.

 To output in browser with ``topo http`` command, install required packages by using ``requirements.txt`` as described in